 24. 1983 - MCC Morgantown had grown and was approved as a mission church.

-25. 1983 - Rev. Roberta Dunn was appointed to the Community Advisory Board of the Pitt Men’s Study, where she still is a member.
+25. 1983 - Rev. Roberta Dunn was appointed to the first Community Advisory Board of the Pitt Men’s Study.

 26. February 1984 - MCC Pittsburgh is involved in cosponsoring a weekly radio show and a gay & lesbian coffee house.